jdittrich/userNeedResearchBook/text/allURBook.md

 ## Transcribe Notes {#TranscribeNotes}
 When I added my supplements to the notes and sketches I usually type them in a wordprocessor document.
-In addition, I scan my notes, so I can easily cut and paste my sketches into the document.
+In addition, I scan my notes, so I can easily cut and paste the sketches into the document.

 When transcribing the notes, take care that each line in the digital transcript has only one